 What is Family Engagement?

-Family engagement is no longer just about how families are involved in schools—it is much broader.
+Family engagement is a shared responsibility among families, educators, and communities to support children’s learning and development.
+Family engagement begins at birth and continues through young adulthood.
+The term is no longer limited to the involvement of families in schools—it is much broader.
 Children spend only 20% of their waking hours in school.
-Learning happens both in school and out of school - as “anywhere, anytime learning” – and children and youth thrive when they have opportunities to explore and discover their interests in a variety of spaces, including at home, in the community, and in public libraries.
+Learning happens both in school and out of school—as “anywhere, anytime learning”—and children and youth thrive when they have opportunities to explore and discover their interests in a variety of spaces, including at home, in the community, and in public libraries.

 Call to Action for PLA Members